| WHY

 the course of several decades the strides became longer

-and longer until conformation also began to
+and longer until conformation also began to change.
+The

 Eventually